-I bolted upright in bed at 2 a.m., awakened by loud, forceful hail pouring down on the roof.
+I bolted upright at 2 a.m., awakened by loud, forceful hail pounding down on the roof.
 It was June 28, just a week into summer.
-I got up and walked across the dark living room to peek out the sliding glass doors and watch it come down in the pitch black night.
+I got up and walked across the dark living room to peek out the sliding glass doors.
 Despite the cold, hard nature of those icy pellets, the hail meant a welcome respite from a recent dry spell that had the flowers drooping in the fields and forests, starved for something to drink.

 The next day dawned with a thin coat of white on the mountaintops.
 A patch of calypso orchids bloomed in my friend’s yard.
 And I found my first wild strawberries of the season.